INITIAL DISCLOSURE DOCUMENT (IDD) - IMPORTANT INFORMATION

 Are we covered by the Financial Services Compensation Scheme (FSCS)?

-You may be entitled to compensation from the Financial Services Compensation Scheme (‘FSCS’) should we be unable to meet our obligations and subject to eligibility.
+We are covered by the Financial Services Compensation Scheme (‘FSCS’).
+You may be entitled to compensation from the FSCS if we are unable to meet our financial obligations and subject to eligibility.
 Details of the circumstances in which you can make a claim – and instructions on how to do so – can be found on the FSCS website: http://www.fscs.org.uk.
 Separately, your insurer and/or you may be covered by a different compensation scheme.

 How your money is handled